 Like a lot of people, the majority of my traffic comes from Pinterest.
 I use Tailwind to schedule my pins and to help me analyze they way I pin, my boards and more.
 Tailwind allows me to schedule pins for any site and from Pinterest itself but they also provide analytics on even the basic plan which includes keeping track of popular pins, group board engagement, and your referral traffic.

 I use Picmonkey to edit my photos and to make graphics for my site.
-They have a free trail offer, but once you start to use it you’ll easily get hooked.
+They have a free trial offer, but once you start to use it you’ll easily get hooked.
 It’s extremely easy and fun to use.
-The annual fee is very affordable, and you get access to some really cool graphics, fonts and tools which I have found to be well worth the price.
+The annual fee is very affordable, and you get access to some really cool graphics, fonts, and tools which I have found to be well worth the price.

 Many people ask me about my photos.
 I started with an iPhone but quickly realized that I needed a DSLR.
 I currently use an older model Canon Rebel T3.
 It’s pretty pricey but worth it.